31 Aug 2017

 When people generally think of cannabis users, more times than not, the vision of the stereotypical stoner comes to mind.
 The one we see all the times in the movies.

-Tommy Chong, in my opinion, portrays the world’s best stoner.
-This dude has stoner playing, down to an art form.
-He’s a master craftsman.
-Pair him with Cheech, and it’s one of the most successful comedy duos in entertainment history.
+Entertainer, Tommy Chong, in my opinion, portrays the world’s best stoner.
+This dude has playing wasted, down to an art form.
+Tommy is a master craftsman, at doing his job.
+Together with Cheech Marin, and they are one of the most successful comedy duos in entertainment history.

 If not familiar, they do sketch comedy.
 Most of this centered around reefer.
 So successful putting out records, and touring, they got into putting out movies.
 The beginning of the end.
 Not long after, they quit being a team.
 The political climate at the time with its “just say no” to drugs, including cannabis like it’s as bad as heroin, was going strong.
 Those who indulged too much, blamed everyone and everything, including pot, for her or his problems.
 Lots of folks stopped laughing.
 Lucky for us, and back to our story, Cheech & Chong got back together a few years ago.
 This writer saw them twice, one time each, from their past two tours.
 Only saying.